Upload your CV

 Upload your CV to our database

-There is one particular keyword which is a must-have on every creative professional’s CV: mobile.
-Having mobile design experience is a huge benefit for every creative as responsive design for iOS, Android and co. is considered as a key prerequisite by all mobile users but it is sometimes not that easy to implement as mobile platforms are constantly updated and change.
+There is one particular keyword which is a must-have on every Creative professional’s CV: mobile.
+Having mobile design experience is a huge benefit for every Creative as responsive design for iOS, Android and co. is considered as a key prerequisite by all mobile users, but it is sometimes not that easy to implement as mobile platforms are constantly updated and changed.
 Two other crucial skills are website design and development.
-Nowadays websites are more often visited than the actual store, which is why the experience of the online shopping experience must be perfect.
+Nowadays, websites are more often visited than an actual store, which is why the online shopping experience must be perfect.
 Unless you are a mobile or website developer or designer, you are not expected to master these skills but to have a basic understanding of them.

-During an interview for a creative role, interviewers tend to have a close look at the applicants’ portfolio and ask relevant questions about their work.
+During an interview for a Creative role, interviewers tend to have a close look at the applicants’ portfolio and ask relevant questions about their work.
 Besides portfolio questions, they might also ask you the following in order to get to know you better: